voxel51/fiftyone/docs/source/integrations/cvat.rst

 to upload your data and labels directly from FiftyOne to CVAT to create, delete, and modify annotations.

-This integration supports the following label types for images and videos:
+This integration supports the following label types for both image and video
+datasets:

+- :ref:`Classifications <classification>`
 - :ref:`Detections <object-detection>`
 - :ref:`Instance segmentations <instance-segmentation>`
-- :ref:`Classifications <classification>`
 - :ref:`Polygons and polylines <polylines>`
 - :ref:`Keypoints <keypoints>`
 - :ref:`Scalar fields <adding-sample-fields>`